Documentation

 Downloading Reports

-When the assessment is complete, the final report appears at the bottom of the agent panel.
+When the investigation is complete, the final report appears at the bottom of the agent panel.
 Three export options are available:

 • πŸ“‹ Copy β€” copies the full report as Markdown to your clipboard.